-- Antibiotic properties – effective against Staphylococcus, streptococcus and hepatitis C virus along with anti-inflammation has helped heal wounds fast without pain.
+- Antibiotic properties – effective against Staphylococcus, Streptococcus, and hepatitis C virus along with anti-inflammation have helped heal wounds fast without pain.

 - Dementia and Alzheimer’s disease – can reduce the severity of symptoms. after a few weeks of regular CBD oil consumption, several clients have reported memory recall and functionality can improve.

-- Sleep disorders and insomnia – positively affects the sleep cycle by reducing anxiety related REM sleep and lengthening the duration of stage four sleep (deep sleep).
+- Sleep disorders and insomnia – positively affect the sleep cycle by reducing anxiety-related REM sleep and lengthening the duration of stage four sleep (deep sleep).

-- Pain – relaxes and relieves pain due to its analgesic affects.
+- Pain – relaxes and relieves pain due to its analgesic effects.

 - Liver failure – CBD helped stop the inflammation and fibrosis to heal the liver in one man facing liver transplantation.

-- Stroke – prevents brain damage and repairs the affected parts of the brain through long-term functional recovery, reducing neuronal loss neuro-inflammation.
-CBD might be able to stop a stroke in process if given within 6 hours of an event.
+- Stroke – prevents brain damage and repairs the affected parts of the brain through long-term functional recovery, reducing neuronal loss and neuroinflammation.
+CBD might be able to stop a stroke in the process if given within 6 hours of an event.